Quetzalcoatlus Explained

 Discovery and species

-At first, it was assumed that the smaller specimens were juvenile or subadult forms of the larger type.
+Initially, it was assumed that the smaller specimens of Quetzalcoatlus were juvenile or subadult forms of the larger type.
 Later, when more remains were found, it was realized they could have been a separate species.
-This possible second species from Texas was provisionally referred to as a Quetzalcoatlus sp. by Alexander Kellner and Langston in 1996, indicating that its status was too uncertain to give it a full new species name.
+This possible second species from Texas was provisionally referred to as a Quetzalcoatlus sp. by Alexander Kellner and Wann Langston Jr. in 1996, indicating that its status was too uncertain to give it a full new species name.
 The smaller specimens are more complete than the Q. northropi holotype, and include four partial skulls, though they are much less massive, with an estimated wingspan of .
-This species was named Q. lawsoni in 2021, named after the genus' original describer.
+This species was named Q. lawsoni in 2021, in honor of the genus' original describer.

 An azhdarchid neck vertebra, discovered in 2002 from the Maastrichtian age Hell Creek Formation, may also belong to Quetzalcoatlus.
 The specimen, BMR P2002.2, was recovered accidentally when it was included in a field jacket prepared to transport part of a Tyrannosaurus rex specimen.
-Despite this association with the remains of a large carnivorous dinosaur, the vertebra shows no evidence that it was chewed on by the dinosaur.
+Despite their association, the vertebra shows no evidence of scavenging.
 The bone came from an individual azhdarchid pterosaur estimated to have had a wingspan of .
+However, while initially assigned to Quetzalcoatlus, Brian Andres and Wann Langston Jr (2021) regarded BMR P2002.2 as a putative azhdarchiform.

 Description